Calera, Pelham, Thompson have players named to Alabama All-Star roster

 “We are thankful to the selection committee for their efforts in selecting this year’s group,” said Director of the Alabama High School Athletic Directors and Coaches Association Brandon Dean.
 “They went to great lengths to make sure each AHSAA class and district is represented in the selections.
 We believe we have assembled a group of student-athletes who will be outstanding representatives for their respective schools, communities, and the AHSAA.
 We look forward to traveling to Hattiesburg and putting forth our best effort.”

-The Warriors, who tied with Auburn for the most players selected, will be represented by quarterback Conner Harrell and defensive ends Jeremiah Alexander and Trequon Fegans.
+The Warriors, who tied with Auburn for the most players selected, will be represented by quarterback Conner Harrell, edge rusher Jeremiah Alexander and defensive back Tre’Quon Fegans.

 Calera’s Kobe Prentice, and Alabama commit, will join the three at this year’s game, while Pelham offensive lineman Caleb Newell will also represent his school on the All-Star team.